-El Salvador Traditions Reveal a Unique, Vibrant Culture
+El Salvador Traditions: Exploring a Unique & Vibrant Culture

 A girl in a purple shirt is sitting in a chair, smiling and waving.
 She is holding a white paper flag on a stick.

-El Salvador’s traditions easily set it apart from any other country.
-Who else has a national holiday in honor of “pupusas”?
-And what other country celebrates Christmas with huge fireworks displays and specializes in green coffee beans?
+El Salvador’s traditions set this beautiful and unique country apart.
+Who else has a national holiday in honor of pupusas?
+And what other country celebrates Christmas with huge fireworks displays?

-Let’s explore the culture of El Salvador, the Central American country where 66,113 Compassion-assisted children live, by learning more about Salvadoran traditions.
+Let’s explore El Salvador, the country where more than 70,000 Compassion kids live, by learning more about El Salvador traditions.

-In El Salvador, a Central American country about the size of New Jersey, traditions around holidays include both common and more unknown celebrations.
-But all Salvadoran holidays are celebrated in style!
+El Salvador traditions around holidays include both common and more unknown celebrations.

 Hand made wooden cross.